neil7057/pjl_host_system/README.md

 * Email communication is via Gmail
 * Users can add and update their own reviews of products
 * Reviews are held invisible until authorised by an Admin
+* Anyone can message site staff/admin
+* There is an ICO compliant Privacy Polciy

 ## Technologies Used